Robert Plunkett: Later missionary years

 Following the end of his tenure at Georgetown, Plunkett took up missionary work.
 Though living in Georgetown, he traveled regularly on horseback throughout Montgomery County, Maryland, where he was given charge of the congregations in Rock Creek, Rockville, Seneca, Barnesville, and Holland's River.
 He was later stationed in Prince George's County, Maryland, including for a time as pastor of the church in Bladensburg.
 He was also in charge of Queen's Chapel, a Catholic chapel built on the Queen family estate in Prince George's County.

 Despite his preference for rural ministry, Plunkett continued to remain involved in Georgetown College's affairs.
-When the school was at a deficit of funds for the completion of the Old North Building in 1797, Plunkett donated a sum to aid its opening.
+When the school was at a deficit of funds for the completion of the Old North Building in 1797, Plunkett donated a sum to aid in its opening.
 He was also named as one of five original members of Georgetown's board of directors, upon its creation in 1797; he would remain a director until 1808.
 These directors took measures to reduce the influence of the Sulpicians at the college, one of whom, Louis William Valentine Dubourg, became president of the school.

 Plunkett died on January 15, 1815, at Notley Hall in St. Mary's County, Maryland, near the settlement of Chaptico.
 He was interred in the crypt of the Georgetown Visitation Monastery.